COVID-19 vaccine booster doses

-The Australian Technical Advisory Group on Immunisation (ATAGI) recommends booster doses for all Australians aged 16 years or older.
+The Australian Technical Advisory Group on Immunisation (ATAGI) recommends first booster doses for all Australians aged 16 years or older.
 This will help keep immunity to the virus at high levels1 and help keep people protected as new strains of the COVID-19 virus emerge.

 ATAGI has reviewed evidence on the benefits and risks of a booster dose of Pfizer COVID-19 vaccine in adolescents in Australia aged 12-15 years.
-Current data suggest that COVID-related serious illness is very rare in adolescents aged 12-15, particularly after completion of a primary series of COVID-19 vaccination.4
+Current data suggest that COVID-related serious illness is very rare in healthy adolescents aged 12-15, particularly after completion of a primary series of COVID-19 vaccination.4

-The messenger RNA (mRNA) vaccines (Pfizer or Moderna) are the ATAGI preferred vaccines for booster doses, noting the Pfizer COVID-19 vaccine is the only registered vaccine for use in people aged 16 to 17 years.
+The messenger RNA (mRNA) vaccines (Pfizer or Moderna) are the ATAGI preferred vaccines for booster doses, noting the Pfizer COVID-19 vaccine is the only registered vaccine for use in people aged 12-17 years.
 It doesn't matter which vaccine you got for your primary course.1,5 The mRNA vaccines appear to work better as a booster dose compared with other COVID-19 vaccines.
 A study has shown they give the highest boost in antibodies compared with AstraZeneca, when given as a booster dose.1,6

-VAXZEVRIA (AstraZeneca) can be given as a booster dose if someone is unable to receive one of the mRNA vaccines.
-The only scenario in which ATAGI actively recommends a booster dose using AstraZeneca is for people who can’t receive an mRNA vaccine, for example people with allergic reactions or myocarditis.1 Myocarditis is a disease that causes the heart muscle to become inflamed.7 Myocarditis and pericarditis are known reactions in a small number of people who receive mRNA COVID-19 vaccines.1
+VAXZEVRIA (AstraZeneca) and NUVAXOVID (Novavax) can be given as a booster dose for people aged 18 years and older if they are unable to receive one of the mRNA vaccines or no other COVID-19 vaccine is suitable.1 For example, people who can’t receive an mRNA vaccine due to allergic reactions or myocarditis.1 Myocarditis is a disease that causes the heart muscle to become inflamed.7 Myocarditis and pericarditis are known reactions in a small number of people who receive mRNA COVID-19 vaccines.1

 Find out more about booster doses for COVID-19 vaccines from the Australian Government Department of Health.